International Arbitration Procedures: Evidence Gathering in the USA

 Conclusion

-If the arbitration venue is abroad, the means of obtaining evidence in the US for international arbitration under 28 U.S. Code § 1782(a) is now closed.
+If the arbitration location is abroad, the path of obtaining evidence in the USA for international arbitration proceedings over 28 U.S. Code § 1782(a) will be closed in the future.